trayburn/trayburn.github.com/about.md

 ## Bio

-Tim Rayburn is a Vice President of Consulting with [Improving Enterprises][ie], a software and project management consulting company in Dallas, TX.
+Tim Rayburn is a Vice President of Consulting with [Improving][ie], a full service IT consulting company in headquartered Plano, TX with offices throughout North America.
 He is a passionate advocate of apprenticeship and mentorship in corporate environments.
-Since 2007 he has been awarded the [Microsoft MVP][mvp] in recognition of his expertise and community leadership.
-He is also a [conference organizer][dtf], [an author][book], and can be found speaking across the nation on agile processes, software design, and career management.
-He lives in the North Dallas area with his amazing wife Kate and their loyal dog Gandalf.
+He has been awarded the [Microsoft MVP][mvp] in recognition of his expertise and community leadership 11 times, with award areas spanning from BizTalk Server to Azure.
+He is [an author][book], and can be found speaking across the nation on leadership, technology, trust, mentoring, and career management.
+He lives in the North Dallas area with his amazing wife Kate and their loyal dogs Radagast and Dresden.

 ## Contact Info